mpostol/TP/ExDataManagement/DataStreams/DataStreams/READMESerialization.md

 To implement deserialization we must create an instance of the type and populate value holders to initialize the object state.
 To implement this responsibility, the dedicated [SelfControlSerialization][SelfControlSerializationConstructor] constructor must be provided.

-In this approach, the [SelfControlSerialization][SelfControlSerialization] class cannot have a reference to the definition of a target type that is subject to the serialization process.
+In this approach, the [CustomFormatter][CustomFormatter] class cannot have a reference to the definition of a target type that is subject to the serialization process.
 The object that is subject to the serialization process can be of any type but it must implement the [ISerializable][iserializable] interface and therefore must provide an implementation of the `GetObjectData` operation method.
 Because the target type is invisible, it can be recognized as a typical scenario where the dependency injection design pattern is required.

 ## Reflection-Based Serialization Example